 Behavioural problems after head injury

 Friends and family can be surprised by the apparent changes in the person’s behaviour or personality after brain injury.
-Patients may seem to have a lack of self control and may become uninhibited so that things they may previously never have said or done are now spoken and acted out.
+Patients may seem to have a lack of self-control and may become uninhibited so that things they may previously never have said or done are now spoken and acted out.
 This can be very distressing for family members if their loved one experiences sudden mood swings, acts impulsively, or appears sexually uninhibited.
 Other patients have great difficulty in expressing emotions and can appear cold and unresponsive.

-Many of these problems spontaneously resolve themselves over time, however if the head injury has been severe and brain damage extensive, the individual may need help for many years with learning how to cope and overcome the affects.
+Many of these problems spontaneously resolve themselves over time, however if the head injury has been severe and brain damage extensive, the individual may need help for many years with learning how to cope and overcome the effects.